edgeworx/docs/content/en/docs/cloud/apps/microservices.md

 ## Connecting Microservices to Edge Application

 Once your microservice is deployed on your node, you're ready to connect it to your Application!
-Check out the [Public Services](public-services.md) section for configuration steps
+Check out the [Public Services](./public-services) section for configuration steps.